 Glenview AYSO is an all-volunteer organization.
-Coaches, Refs, Team Parents, Registrars -- we're all parents of players or former players, or just people committed to carrying on the great tradition of our recreational soccer program in Glenview.
+Coaches, Refs, Team Parents, Registrars -- we're all parents of players or former players, or just people committed to carrying on the great tradition of recreational soccer in Glenview and Northbrook.

-- We will provide all the training you need
+- We provide all the training you need

 - The experience is deeply rewarding - watching the players progress from fall to spring is truly a pleasure!

-- In the younger divisions, you can still be an effective coach without having played as kid or even having an intricate understanding of the game
+- Especially in the younger divisions, you can still be an effective coach without having played as kid or even having an intricate understanding of the game

 Time commitment: 2-3 hrs/wk during season.
 A coach participates on game days, holds team practices, teaches game fundamentals to the players, and helps players develop good sportsmanship.
 Attends coach training, and weekly practices and games.
 You don't need to have played soccer or know much about it in order to coach.
 Particularly at the lower levels, many coaches learn the game along with their kids.